sebastianochiari/sebastianochiari/README.md

 I'm Sebastiano Chiari.
 I graduated in March 2020 (pandemic time 🦠) in Computer Science (bachelor's degree) at the University of Trento with a thesis regarding a Social Force Model implementation.

+🎮 I worked for two years @ [Strelka Games](https://www.strelkagames.com/), first as a QA Tester, then as Project Manager.
+We published our first videogame, [Hell Is Others](https://store.steampowered.com/app/964440/Hell_is_Others/).

-🔭 I'm currently attending the M.Sc in Computer Science at the University of Trento, with a focus on **artificial intelligence** and **computer vision** techniques.
-I'm also a student collaborator at the [MMLAB](https://mmlab.disi.unitn.it/home) (Multimedia Signal Processing and Understanding Lab), working on a Unity-based crowd simulator.
+🔭 I'm currently finishing the M.Sc in Computer Science at the University of Trento, with a focus on **artificial intelligence** and **computer vision** techniques.
+I'm working on my master thesis within the [MMLAB](https://mmlab.disi.unitn.it/home) (Multimedia Signal Processing and Understanding Lab), working on a Unity-based crowd simulator.

-🔥 I'm very passionate about web-developing, tech events and everything related to the videogames industry (one of my dreams would be to work for a major video game development house).
+🔥 I'm very passionate about software engineering, videogames and tech events.
+I especially enjoy being outside in the wilderness as much as in front of the computer: if I'm not playing Baldur's Gate III, you can find me cycling, climbing or hiking somewhere in the Dolomites region.

 📫 You can find my website, email and more info about me in the profile section ⬅️